 Chart FAQs

-The Charts home page displays current chart previews only.
-To see past weeks, open a specific chart.
+The Charts landing page displays a snapshot of current charts, which reflect the previous week’s consumption.
+To see past weeks, open a specific chart and change the Time Frame that way.

 Charts cover one week at a time.
 Set Time Frame to a different week to see a past week’s chart.